reidmorrison/semantic_logger/README.md

 * Just include the semantic_logger gem into Rails and it will immediately replace the existing loggers to improve performance and information in the log files
+* The Rails 3 Tagged logging feature is already available for Rails 2 by use Semantic Logger

 Thread Aware

 * Includes the process and thread id information in every log entry
+* If running JRuby it will also include the name of the thread for every log entry

 Trace Level